 They're working as an employee or as an intern with an organization, and they're doing projects where they use their on campus learning and apply it in that work place setting, in the organizational setting.

 Right now, I'm interning at the Berkeley International Office.
-I work with international students as an advisor.
-For the international students, we want the use your international students to have a holistic experience at the US, so both academic but also personal growth.
+I am working with the international students advisors.
+For the programming for international students, we want to ensure international students have a holistic experience at the US, so both academic but also personal growth.

 The faculty are always available to help with anything, whether it be assignments for class or right now I'll be looking for my practicum, so an internship or work experience.